MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/Bluetooth.md

 > You will need to manually specify the RFCOMM services in the AppManifest.
 See the [UWP-Bluetooth RFCOMM](https://docs.microsoft.com/windows/uwp/devices-sensors/send-or-receive-files-with-rfcomm) topic.
 Also see the [UWP-Bluetooth Rfcomm Chat Sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/BluetoothRfcommChat) topic.

 ## Connecting Bluetooth devices using the device portal
-When using one of the [Windows 10 IoT Core Release Image](https://developer.microsoft.com/en-us/windows/iot/downloads) Bluetooth devices can be paired with the Windows IoT Core device using the device portal.
-When navigating to the Bluetooth tab the device will look for Bluetooth devices and will also be discoverable to other Bluetooth devices.
+When using one of the [Windows 10 IoT Core Release Images](https://developer.microsoft.com/en-us/windows/iot/downloads), Bluetooth devices can be paired with the Windows IoT Core device using the device portal.
+When navigating to the Bluetooth tab, the device will look for Bluetooth devices, and will also be discoverable to other Bluetooth devices.
 The picture below shows an incoming pairing request.

 ![Bluetooth Incoming Pairing](../media/Bluetooth/Portal_BT_2.png)

-After the device is successfully paired it will be listed under the paired device section
+After the device is successfully paired, it will be listed under the paired device section

 ![Bluetooth Incoming Pairing](../media/Bluetooth/Portal_BT_3.png)